madarez/IFT6135-Assignment3/README.md

 Repo for IFT6135 Assignment3
 Data from svhn are not directly included, but the notebook should load them

 sample_directory contains samples from GAN and VAE
 from_TA contains the code given by the TA's
+GAN_save contains state_dict for the GAN
+GAN_save/samples contains samples from the GAN during training

 Q1   : code for part 1
 A3P2 : code for part 2